changesets/action/README.md

       - name: Install Dependencies
         run: yarn

-      - name: "Create Pull Request or Publish to npm"
+      - name: Create Release Pull Request or Publish to npm
         uses: changesets/action@master
         with:
           # The --otp=1 is to get around a bug in changesets